sergiocollado/potpourri/notes_kubernetes.md

 #### Securing node enpoints

 K8s uses some ports for communications.
-Be aware those need to be proctected
+Be aware those need to be protected.

+Use newtwork segmentation and firewalls to limit the acces to k8s API.

 Control plane listening ports (for kubeadm defaults)